pablo19sc/guidance-for-external-connectivity-amazon-vpc-lattice/README.md

 ### Cost

 You are responsible for the cost of the AWS services used while running this Guidance.
-As of March 2024, the cost for running this Guidance with the default settings in the US East (N. Virginia) is approximately $200.52 per month.
+As of April 2025, the cost for running this Guidance with the default settings in the US East (N. Virginia) is approximately **$185.20 per month**.
 The following table provides a sample cost breakdown for deploying this Guidance with the default parameters in the US East (N. Virginia) Region for one month.

 | AWS service  | Dimensions | Cost [USD] |
 | ----------- | ------------ | ------------ |